Marketing strategy for UK SMEs

 How I approach it

 From there, I develop clear positioning and messaging: what you stand for, who you're for, and how to talk about it in a way that resonates with the right people.
-This isn't abstract brand theory — it's the practical foundation that makes websites, content, and campaigns work harder.
+This isn't abstract strategy theory — it's the practical foundation that makes websites, content, and campaigns work harder.

 What you get